 Our dental care professionals can also perform therapy and surgery.
 We have enough experience in dealing with unusual or difficult cases.
 For example, root canals may be blocked or very narrow, and there may be some unusual anatomical aspects that need to be dealt with.
 We can handle these issues without any difficulty.

 We also have the latest and most effective tools at our disposal.
 We use advanced technology, which includes ultrasonic devices, operating microscopes, and digital imaging, to enable us to successfully treat our patients.

 Generally, endodontic treatment is about taking out the infected tissue from the pulp and the root canals are thoroughly cleaned to get rid of any germs that can cause further infection.
 The tooth is then capped with a crown to prevent germs from getting inside.

-Sometimes, an infection may still occur after the endodontic treatment, and that means a follow up procedure is necessary.
+Sometimes, an infection may still occur after the endodontic treatment, and that means a follow-up procedure is necessary.
 In retreatment, the tooth is opened again so that the new infection can be removed.

 In some cases, even retreatment may not be enough.
-Contaminants that cause the infection may be entrenched inside the miniscule branches from the primary canal.
+Contaminants that cause the infection may be entrenched inside the minuscule branches from the primary canal.
 These contaminants may have to be removed through a procedure called apicoectomy.
 In this procedure, the apex of the tooth is removed to ensure that no further infection can occur again.

 If you believe you are having trouble with the pulp of your teeth and you require a dental care professional, call us at (314) 439-1307.
 We can assess the problem with the affected pulp and recommend a treatment that will save your tooth and free you of pain.
 This is the ultimate benefit of endodontics: It can save the tooth from being extracted because your natural tooth is always better than any replacement.